cryptpad/blog/posts/2026-06-a-conversation-with-tuta.md

 For anyone looking to bring the same commitment to privacy and end-to-end encryption to their inbox, Tuta offers a compelling alternative to mainstream email providers.

 **Get 25% off Tuta Mail and Tuta Calendar!** Use this link [https://tuta.com/?t-src=cryptpad](https://tuta.com/?t-src=cryptpad)  when signing up to automatically receive 25% off a paid yearly plan.
+On the CryptPad side, use the code PRIVACY25 to get a 25% discount on any first purchase.
+Both promotions run for one month until 23rd July.

 ![photo of the Tuta team](/images/tuta-team.jpg)